BSc (Hons) Ecotourism

 - In year three you will spend up to six weeks in Botswana working on tourism conservation projects.

-- The subject area at Buxton is rated ninth in the University Guide 2013 UK league table.
+- The subject area at Buxton is rated fifth in the The Guardian University Guide 2014.

 UCAS code: N8C0